elogind/elogind/README.md

 One exception is `sd_is_mq()` that is found in sd-daemon.h.
 This is the only place using POSIX message queues, which would add further dependencies.
-As those would be completely unused in the rest of elogind, this function is also a stub, always returning 0.
+As those would be completely unused in the rest of elogind, this function is also a stub, always returning -ENOSYS.

 License
 =======